Open/Close Toolbox

 DESCRIPTION

-NameMartin (Robert Branch)DescriptionJames and Catherine Martin (nee Armstrong) left for Australia aboard ‘Manlius’ in 1842, with children;
+NameMartin (James and Catherine Branch)DescriptionJames and Catherine Martin (nee Armstrong) left for Australia aboard ‘Manlius’ in 1842, with children;

 James 14 years (married Elizabeth Couch, died 1913 Fairy Meadow)